niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-12-22-santa-clause-is-coming-to-drown.md

   and he should be dismissed:
   there shall be only one god around!

-  If he knows when you are sleeping
+  If he knows when you are sleeping,
-  And he knows when you're awake
+  And he knows when you're awake,
-  He is working for the NSA
+  He's working for the NSA
   And much more is at stake.

   You better straight out